WELCOME TO THE MAINE GIS USER GROUP!

 Don’t forget to renew your membership or join MEGUG!

-The Maine Municipal Technology & New Energy Conference.
-This year’s event is Tuesday, April 28, 2020 at the Augusta Civic Center.
+The Maine Municipal Technology & New Energy Conference originally scheduled for Tuesday, April 28, 2020 has been postponed to Tuesday, December 8 at the Augusta Civic Center.

 MEGUG and MMA will resume promotion of the event and encourage registration this fall.
 Please contact us as soon as possible if you know that you will not be able to participate as a speaker on the new date of December 8.

 The MEGUG Lightning Talks/Mappy Hour has also been postponed (date TBD).